Ensenada Cruise Port Guide

 • Walking Route Guide for Free Self Tour: [coming soon]

-2.2 Taxis, Uber, and Didi
+2.2 Taxis, Uber, and, Didi Private driver

 • Availability: Taxis, Uber, Didi are not allowed in the cruise port, so you have to walk to main street to see them lined up.
 And throughout the city they are around.
 They are generally ok.
 The best vehicles and bilingual guides are usually booked on private tours and unavailable.
+Didi is Mexican version of Uber, cheaper and in older cars if you want another app on your phone.

-2.3 Public Transportation
+2.3 Public Transportation (not helpful for cruisers)

 • Buses: Ensenada has a public bus system that connects different parts of the city that are white mini buses, and inexpensive.
 While buses are an affordable way to get around, they may are designed for local transportation and routes are a bit hard to identify, don’t go to obvious tourist destinations, easy to miss get off stop.
 Not recommended for cruise passengers.